microsoft/azure-devops-extension-cascading-picklist/marketplace/details.md

 #### How does it work?

 1. Create the custom fields for both the parent (major release) and child (minor release) picklists
-2. Add all the possible value for the minor release.
+2. Add all the possible values for the minor release.
 This should include values for both Blue and Red releases

    ![minor release picklist](images/picklist-child.png 'Configure Picklist')